 We believe that children heal from trauma through their relationships with parents and caregivers.
 Parents and caregivers of MVTS child consumers are asked to actively participate in every aspect of their child’s treatment.
 This includes providing information about their child during the intake session and throughout the comprehensive assessment, and participating in the treatment planning process.
 Depending on the age of the child and the treatment goals established, parents/caregivers are asked to commit to bringing their child to sessions consistently, and participate in family sessions, consultation sessions with outside providers, as well as private meetings with their child’s therapist.
 Parents/caregivers are also asked to support their child’s therapy by helping he/she practice strategies (i.e., “homework”) in between therapy sessions, following through on parenting and discipline techniques, and working collaboratively with their child’s therapist to help meet their child’s therapy goals.
 Our clinicians are very committed to working with parents and caregivers as our partners, and we do our best to educate and support them throughout the entire therapy experience.
 Parents and caregivers often report that along with their child they, too, experience healing through their participation and commitment to their child’s treatment.

 When a client is referred for mental health counseling, our staff provide assessment and counseling services for the purpose of treatment only.
-In their capacity as community therapists, they will not be available to conduct a forensic evaluation or trauma evaluation for clients, offer testimony or serve as expert witnesses in a trial or hearing on behalf of clients, or provide an opinion to Child Protective Services staff, attorneys, or the Court regarding child maltreatment, custody, visitation, foster care placement, or parental capacity.
+In their capacity as community therapists, they will not be available to conduct a forensic evaluation or trauma evaluation for clients (unless that is the service we are providing).
+Merrimack Valley Trauma Services will accept referrals from the Department of Children and Families (in Massachusetts), the Department of Social Services (in South Carolina), and the Department of Juvenile Justice (in South Carolina), with the understanding that our staff will not offer testimony or serve as expert witnesses in a trial or hearing on behalf of our clients, or provide an opinion to Child Protective Services staff, attorneys, or the court regarding child maltreatment, custody, visitation, foster care placement, or parental capacity.
 Due to the vital importance of safety, confidentiality, and trust within the therapeutic relationship, if a client’s case becomes court-involved after therapy has begun and the therapist believes that this involvement has the potential to compromise the therapeutic relationship and the treatment being provided, Merrimack Valley Trauma Services reserves the right to end services and discharge the client.
 All clients/caregivers are required to sign a Consent to Treatment that includes this policy.